reverseame/sigcheck/README.md

 ### Sigvalidator

-`sigvalidator` module allows you to directly verify executable files:
+As a side product, we have also developed an independent Python module to verify signatures of PE files:

 ```python
 import pefile